betcode-org/betfair/README.md

 # todo

     - Unit tests
-    - Fix issue with no errorCode in cancel request
+    - Fix issue with no errorCode in cancel request (details sent to bdp@betfair.com)
-    - Use schematics for json -> data structure, schematics is slow as balls
+    - Use schematics for json -> data structure, schematics is slow as balls (0.3s+ for 300 marketBook request)
     - Enums for correct values to be sent
     - Choose where certs are located
     - Thread lock on transaction counter